hboutemy/maven-bench/README.md

 At this moment, this project allows to benchmark and investigate the origin of heap allocation caused by *mvn validate*.

-Measures have been done executing "mvn validate" on Apache Camel project.
+Measures have been done executing *mvn validate* on Apache Camel project.

 Feel free to use this project and contribute to it!